gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

 ## Conclusion

-Congratulations, you went from creating a single VM with the web interface all the way to creating full stacks with the OpenStack client.
-Several instances can now be rolled out at the same time using a template and are a good starting point for the OpenStack administration.
+Congratulations, you went from creating a single VM with the web interface to creating full stacks with the OpenStack client.
+Several instances can now be rolled out at the same time using a template, a good starting point for OpenStack administration.